 View the highlighted portions of the page's source code.
 Make sure your Edge Address precedes the name of the static files you want to be delivered by StackPath CDN.

 If you see your regular domain in front of static files you want to be delivered by the StackPath CDN while attempting to integrate via a plugin, the integration is not successful.
 If this is the case, please review the tutorial you used to integrate StackPath CDN or contact StackPath support.

 Full Site Integration via DNS

-When integrating via DNS records to pass the entire site through the StackPath CDN, first verify that you've created an 'A' record pointing your apex domain to the StackPath Anycast IP address, or have created a 'CNAME' record pointing from the website's subdomain to the custom Edge Address provided when the Site was created.
+When integrating via DNS records to pass the entire site through the StackPath CDN, first verify that you've created records that point your apex domain and WWW subdomain to resolve to StackPath's Anycast IP.
 This can be checked by going to www.whatsmydns.net and searching for the properly created DNS records.
 If this has been done, then follow these steps to ensure that the integration is set up properly: